shashi278/Kivy-random-desktop-app/README.md

   -
   -Admin Authentication so that no one else could manipulate the data -
-  -A better search option in then "previous pages"(Filtering based) -
+  -A better search option in the "previous pages"(Filtering based) -